bots-go-framework/.github/profile/README.md

 # 🔥 Used by
 Submit a PR for adding a link here if you use Bots Go Framework in your open source project.
+## Socical
+- [https://t.me/ToGetheredBot] - simple and smart planning RSVP assistant for meeting up with friends, organising group activities, or just letting others know where you'll be.
+Whether it's kitesurfing at the beach, playing street basketball, or planning a casual meetup, ToGethered makes coordination effortless.
 ## 🎲 Games
 - ⚫⚪ [**Reversi** game](https://github.com/prizarena/reversi) - open source game.
 - ✖️⭕ [**Bidding Tic-Tac-Toe**](https://github.com/prizarena/bidding-tictactoe) - open source game.